 Metastatic colorectal cancer (mCRC) is the second most common cause of cancer deaths in Canada and is generally considered incurable.
-Bevacizumab, an anti-angiogenic agent, together with oxaliplatin or irinotecan-based combination chemotherapy (bevacizumab plus FOLFOX or plus FOLFIRI), is standard first-line therapy in the management of mCRC (including WT RAS mCRC) in Canada.
+Bevacizumab, an antiangiogenic agent, together with oxaliplatin or irinotecanbased combination chemotherapy (bevacizumab plus FOLFOX or plus FOLFIRI), is standard first-line therapy in the management of mCRC (including WT RAS mCRC) in Canada.
 The majority of patients can tolerate bevacizumab.
-However, there is a small subgroup of patients (approximately 10%) who have contraindications to bevacizumab such as active bleeding.
+However, there is a small subgroup of patients (approximately 10%) who have contraindications or intolerance to bevacizumab, for example, active bleeding.
 These patients are currently treated with FOLFOX, FOLFIRI, or capecitabine alone.
 Consistent with a previous pCODR review, pERC confirmed that there are limited treatment options available for patients with mCRC who are unable to receive bevacizumab in the first-line setting.
 Therefore, there is a need for more effective and tolerable treatments in this setting.